lilmuckers/magento2-vagrant-boilerplate/README.md

 provision within the guest machine in the event it's not done after updating.
 2. If you want to start from a clean slate run: `reinstall` from within the guest machine.
 This will uninstall the application and reinstall it from scratch.

+#### Configuration
+To change/view any of the default configuration for magento2 in this setup - view the `setupconfig/mage-settings.ini`.
+It uses the standard magento setup arguments detailed here: http://devdocs.magento.com/guides/v2.0/install-gde/install/cli/install-cli-install.html#instgde-install-cli-magento

 #### Shell Aliases / Scripts
-* `m` - cd into the base magento directory: /vagrant/data/magento2
+* `m` - cd into the base magento directory: /var/www/mage2
 * `reinstall` - run magento shell uninstall script with the `cleanup_database` flag and run installation again, uses `http://mage2.dev` as base URL
  * `reinstall -s` - install magento with sample data
 * `mt` - run bulk magento test suites